 Since becoming an MP I have regularly hosted Jobs & Skills Fairs in Halesowen & Rowley Regis, bringing together local employers and training providers to boost employment prospects for local people.
 I have also championed better support for mental health and have hosted roundtable meetings with providers to see how the support provided can be extended and improved.
 I’ve joined in with many community projects including litter picks and clean up events, and I’ve ran surgeries in the constituency, to talk to local people about the challenges they are facing and seeing where I can help.

 During my time in Parliament, I have previously sat on the Communities & Local Government Select Committee, chaired the All-Party Parliamentary Group on Mental Health, and represented the Lords & Commons Cricket Team against other Parliaments.
 I’ve held several roles as a Parliamentary aide to ministers and spent 18 months as a Vice-Chairman of the Conservative Party.
-Since July 2019 I have been serving in the Government Whips’ Office, helping to ensure our legislative programme is delivered.
-Above all, my main role in Parliament has been to bang the drum for Halesowen & Rowley Regis, and help secure jobs, investment and better standards in our schools and hospitals.
+Since July 2019 I have been serving as a Government Whip, helping to ensure our legislative programme is delivered, and in September 2021 I was additionally appointed as ‘Vice-Chamberlain of HM Household’, a more senior position within the Whips Office which involves keeping HM The Queen updated on House of Commons proceedings.
+Above all, my main role in Parliament is to bang the drum for Halesowen & Rowley Regis, and help secure jobs, investment and better standards in our schools and hospitals.